 This handmade graffiti font was created by 27-year-old graphic designer Mike Karolos who currently works as an art director in Athens.
-The bold colour and fresh, funky feel to this typeface makes it perfect for injecting life to any bare wall.
+The bold colour and fresh, funky feel to this free graffiti font makes it perfect for injecting life to any bare wall.
 Only upper case letters are available but the font is free for both personal and commercial use.

-Degrassi typeface creator Ray Larabie describes this design as a 'somewhat wack, graffiti inspired font', which pretty much sums it up.
+Degrassi typeface creator Ray Larabie describes this free graffiti font as a 'somewhat wack, graffiti inspired font', which pretty much sums it up.
 President of Japanese company Typodermic Fonts, Larabie has designed numerous typefaces, many of which are free to download on his site.

 FORMAT: OTF, TTF

-Graphic design student Luis Marques aka Brock Marques is the man behind this graffiti-inspired type.
+Graphic design student Luis Marques aka Brock Marques is the man behind this free graffiti font.
 The design features rounded shaped characters with thin ends and hairpin bends.
 Marques describes his typeface as being 'joyous and sometimes disorganised but with a sense of urban scrawl graffiti'.

 We love this 3D drop font by type designer Mike Wolf.
 His particular use of colour in the above design reminds us of the old school graffiti you still see on the walls of many concrete jungles around the globe.
 Free for personal use, the font includes a full set of caps and digits.